Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Acknowledgements

 This manuscript has been co-authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 This research was also supported in part through computational resources and services provided by Advanced Research Computing (ARC), a division of Information and Technology Services (ITS) at the University of Michigan, Ann Arbor, in particular the Great Lakes cluster and the U-M Research Computing Package.

 DR acknowledges funding provided by the Leinweber Graduate Fellowship at the University of Michigan; the National Aeronautics and Space Administration (NASA), under award number 80NSSC20M0124, Michigan Space Grant Consortium (MSGC); and the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
 The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE‐SC0014664.
 CA acknowledges support from the Leinweber Center for Theoretical Physics at the University of Michigan and Department of Energy grant DE-SC009193.
+The authors would like to thank the anonymous reviewer for their helpful and constructive comments.